What tax incentives exist to help families save for college?

 Every state except Wyoming sponsors a 529 plan (but Wyoming residents receive preferred treatment in the Colorado 529 plan).
 In states with a personal income tax, residents investing in their state-sponsored 529 plans often receive a state tax break for at least part of their investment.
 Families can choose to invest in plans from other states, which may be the best option for them—especially when contributions are not tax deductible.
 A number of states, moreover, provide matching funds for contributions to 529 accounts.
 Beyond the state plans, there is also a separate private college 529 plan.

 Education savings Bond Program

 The federal government allows buyers to exclude interest on designated government bonds from income tax if the money is used to pay for postsecondary education.
-In 2014, however, families could only cash in these bonds tax free if their AGI was less than $91,000 ($143,950 if filing a joint return).
+In 2017, however, families can only cash in these bonds tax free if their AGI is less than $93,150 ($147,250 if filing a joint return).
 The income limits are indexed for inflation.
 This program is substantially smaller than the Coverdell and 529 programs.